radis/fitroom/docs/api.rst

 API
 ===

-Documentation of each module and each function in Fitroom
+Documentation of all functions in Fitroom :

 .. currentmodule:: fitroom